MSc (Human Nutrition and Dietetics)

 Where relevant, candidates will have to prove their proficiency in the English language by achieving at least a score of 7.0 overall with no individual component less than 6.5 (International English Language Testing System).

-Applicants will be required to submit a personal statement (of up to 500 words), indicating their reasons for applying and stating their suitability to the programme.
+Applicants will be required to submit a personal statement (max.
+4,000 characters), indicating their reasons for applying and stating their suitability to the programme.

 Applicants will be shortlisted for interview on the basis of educational qualifications, CV, referee reports and relevant work experience.